Cycleway 3: Leamouth to Tower Gateway

 Still signposted, C3 then heads roughly north, joining Cable Street at its eastern terminus.

-On Cable Street, the Superhighway is segregated from other road traffic on a narrow, two-way cycle track.
-The track itself pre-dates the Cycle Superhighway, constructed as part of the London Cycle Network, but C3 introduced wayfinding and blue surfacing to aid routefinding.
+On Cable Street, the Cycleway is segregated from other road traffic on a narrow, two-way cycle track.
+The track itself pre-dates the Cycle Superhighway, constructed as part of the London Cycle Network, but C3 introduced wayfinding and blue surfacing to aid route-finding.
 The Superhighway runs the entire length of Cable Street, passing both the Cable Street Mural and Shadwell DLR and London Overground stations.

 C3 leaves Tower Hamlets on Royal Mint Street, entering the City of London.

 Tower Gateway to Lancaster Gate

 The Superhighway crosses London's Inner Ring Road near Tower Gateway station.
 Tower Bridge and the Tower of London are visible to the south of C3.
 Entering the City of London, C3 is a wide cycle track segregated from other road traffic.
 This remains the case until C3 reaches the Palace of Westminster.

 In the City, the Superhighway avoids the busy centre, instead running in parallel to the Thames.
 Remaining segregated from other traffic, C3 meets C6 in a grade-separated junction at Blackfriars.
 At this point, the Superhighway crosses Victoria Embankment, following the Embankment until it reaches its southern terminus at the Palace of Westminster and Westminster Bridge.
 C3 crosses the boundary between the City of London and the City of Westminster.

 At the end of Victoria Embankment, C3 heads westbound on Bridge Street, again as a wide, segregated cycle track, passing Parliament Square on its northernmost edge.
 C3 then passes several government offices as it continues westbound, running along the entire length of Birdcage Walk (the southern boundary of St. James's Park).

 C3 then heads briefly north, passing Buckingham Palace, before continuing westbound again on Constitution Hill as a segregated bike freeway.
 The Superhighway then passes through the middle of Hyde Park Corner, sharing space with pedestrians.

 Leaving Hyde Park Corner to the north, C3 heads sharply westbound along a wide bike freeway which runs along the southern edge of Hyde Park (South Carriage Drive).
 At the end of the Drive, C3 heads sharply northbound, following West Carriage Drive to its terminus at Lancaster Gate.

 The beginning of C3 at Lancaster Gate is signposted towards Hyde Park Corner (11 mins), Westminster (20 mins) and Kensington.